RWS/Sdl-studio-powershell-toolkit/README.md

     - `....\windowspowershell\modules\TMHelper`
     - `....\windowspowershell\modules\ToolkitInitializer`
 5. Open the PowerShell **(x86)** command prompt (since Trados Studio is a 32-bit application)
-6. Before running script make sure the `$StudioVersion` parameter in the `Sample_Roundtrip.ps1` corresponds to version of Studio you are using *("Studio16" for Studio 2021, "Studio17" for Studio 2022, "Studio18" for Studio 2024)*
+6. Before running script make sure the `$StudioVersion` parameter in the `Sample_Roundtrip.ps1` corresponds to version of Studio you are using *("Studio16" for Studio 2021, "Studio17" for Studio 2022, "Studio18" for Studio 2024 and "Studio18Beta" for Studio 2024 Beta version users)*

 ## Finding the Studio Version
 The Trados Studio version that you are ussing can be found in one of the following locations: